 The Company is required to pay royalties on net sales of products and processes that are covered by patent rights licensed under the agreement at a percentage in the low single digits, subject to reductions and offsets in certain circumstances, as well as a royalty on net sales of products that the Company sublicenses ranging from low single digit to mid-single digit percentages based upon stage of development.
 The Company is obligated to pay potential total milestone payments of \$280,000 based upon achievement of certain stages of development.
-During the years ended December 31, 2019 and 2018, the Company did not incur any milestone fees.
+During the years ended December 31, 2020 and 2019, the Company did not incur any royalty or milestone fees under the Duke License.